-TRAITS ARE INHERITED THROUGH DNA
+TRAITS ARE INHERITED

 In 1866, Gregor Mendel’s experiments on pea plants showed that distinct traits are inherited through some invisible process.
 In 1869, Frederick Miescher isolated DNA from the nucleus of human white blood cells.
 He called this strange acidic substance “nuclein.”

-ONE GENE PRODUCES ONE PROTEIN
+ONE GENE PRODUCES

 After experimenting on red bread mold, researchers showed that genes provide the instructions for forming proteins (the building blocks of the body).
 Their 1941 paper proposed that each gene produces one protein.
 This became dogma in genetics.

-RNA FERRIES INFORMATION FROM DNA
+INFORMATION FROM DNA

 In 1961 researchers discovered that messenger RNA takes information from DNA in the nucleus to factories outside the nucleus, where the instructions are read to assemble proteins.